 The main menu contains File, View, Tools, Window and Help elements.

-Markush Editor contains five main components as default.
+Markush Editor contains five main components by default.
 All of the components can be reorganized and resized.

 The Markush structures of the opened file are organized and arranged in the Editor panel.
-In the tree view the scaffold is presented on the first (parent) level of the tree, and the associated R-groups are classified as its children.
+In the tree view, the scaffold is presented on the first (parent) level of the tree, and the associated R-groups are classified as its children.
 The scaffold(s) and attached groups are denoted by named boxes.
-The parent level boxes are named as: "Scaffold(n)".
-Child level boxes are marked with the relevant R-group definition (e.g.: R1, R2,...Rn or the R-group alias if it has), followed by the number of members.
+The parent level boxes are named as "Scaffold".
+Nested nodes are labeled according to the represented R-group definitions (e.g.: R1, R2,...Rn or the alias of the R-group if it has one), followed by the number of members.
 To view any scaffold or R-group definition, select the relevant node.
 The structure(s) of the chosen element will be presented in the fragment view.
 The selected items are highlighted in the tree view.

 Select a node and see the relevant structure(s) in the View panel